 If you want people to read you work, you have to be willing to fight just as hard for it off the page as you did on the page.
 And if you cared enough to write it, why wouldn’t you care enough to share it?

 Writing may be a lonely life, but when you write, you now have the baton.
 This is your race to run and story to write and no one else's.

 You are ultimately the one firing your own starting gun.
 Finishing the manuscript was the first leg of your race.
-Now you've passed the baton to the editor or agent or marketing agent that you've now become.
+Now you've passed the baton to the first editor and marketing agent in your creative process: you.

 Doors will open for you in the days to come, but more often than not, as a writer, you will have to knock and maybe kick down a few doors to get to where you want to go.

 Dare to knock.

 Dare to apply a boot to certain doors.